 The airport lounge is the best in the world, with its huge comfy armchairs, tons of space, and soft Hawaiian music. – a traveller

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Hilo Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Hilo International Airport.

 What to expect

 While seating in the departures area is described as comfortable, after security checkpoints close for the night, all passengers are restricted to the landside areas.
 Because the landside is essentially “open air,” with no seating, overnight sleeping at this airport means sleeping outdoors.
 If you do plan to sleep at this airport al fresco, bring earplugs/noise-cancelling headphones, as the closed airside reportedly blasts loud Hawaiian music through the night.
-If you have experiences with the airport, please write a review to help future travellers!
 For uninterrupted sleep, there are hotels within a quick shuttle ride of the airport.
-See Airport Hotels in the airport guide below.
+See the Airport Hotels section below or or read some traveller airport reviews for more tips

 Pay-per-use, Single Visit Passes & Lounge Memberships